On offer

 Classic Rooms are comfortable en-suite guest rooms, ideal for a peaceful night's sleep.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, and shower gel), and a TV.

-Premium Rooms are more spacious en-suite guest rooms.
+Premium Rooms are more spacious en-suite guest rooms*.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, body lotion, shower gel), and a 32-inch TV.
-Extras include bathrobes, slippers, and comfortable mattresses.
+Extras include bathrobes, slippers.

 The Choose Your Room service is available at our UK country houses, allowing you the option of choosing and confirming a specific room for an extra charge of £30 per room.
 This is subject to availability.
 Upgrade supplements apply.